-You should also register your business with the business credit reporting company Dun & Bradstreet (D&B) so you can receive a Data Universal Numbering System (DUNS) number and begin establishing a business credit history.
-A DUNS number is like your business' Social Security number; similar to how you would provide your personal Social Security number for a personal credit application or whenever someone wants to check your personal credit history, your DUNS number will let a creditor or another business easily view your business' credit report.
+You should also register your business with SAM.gov to receive an alpha-numeric Unique Entity ID (UEI).
+A UEI is like your business' Social Security number; similar to how you would provide your personal Social Security number for a personal credit application or whenever someone wants to check your personal credit history, your UEI will let a creditor or another business easily view your business' credit report.
+The unique entity identifier used across the federal government changed from the DUNS Number to the UEI in 2022.